Glorianna Davenport

+Davenport co-founded the MIT Media Lab, then directed the Interactive cinema research group from 1987–2004 and the Media Fabrics research group from 2004-2008.

 In 1979-81, Davenport, working with cinematographer Richard Leacock, filmed and edited "Remembering Niels Bohr: 1885-1962".

 In 1982-1987, Davenport produced, co-filmed, edited and designed an interactive delivery system for her documentary "New Orleans in Transition: 1983-1986".
 Conceived of as an in-depth cinematic case study of urban change before during and after the 1984 Louisiana World Exposition, the interactive video disc version of the film as delivered on a Project Athena workstation in 1987 invited students to view the movie based on a particular story thread or character and allowed students to edit material from the film and place it into their written papers.

-As her thinking about the form developed, Davenport designed "Workshop in Elastic Movie Time", a collaborative workshop in which students were asked to film a meaningful corpus of material and to develop interactive computational structure to present the content.
-Davenport taught the workshop for 10 years at the MIT Media Laboratory as well as in several international venues.
-In 1989, the class created "The Elastic Charles," an interactive portrait of the Charles River.
-The Elastic Charles combined historical, thematic, ecological and other perspectives on the Charles River.
-A time-lapse journey on the river provided one interactive structure.
-Using a hyper-link tool developed by Hans Peter Brondmo, viewers could define media segments and place them as video tags on the appropriate portion of time-lapse journey along the banks of the Charles.creating in effect a cinematic cut-away.
-One memorable video clip was an interview with Charlie, a worker at the Charles River Locks, who comments on the quality of the water at that time.
-The Elastic Charles was an early exploration of how video and computers together can create a new narrative and documentary medium.

 In Wheel of Life, Davenport collaborated with Stanford Professor Larry Friedlander on a large-scale computer-enhanced theater space and narrative piece, which has become a model for augmented interactive spaces.

-Most her most recent "Arc of Change" project, Davenport collaborates with scientists, engineers, artists and restoration practitioners, to bring the sights, sounds and environmental data from an evolving fresh water restoration to the public.
-Collaborators at the Responsive Environments Group include Brian Mayton, Gershon Dublon, Spencer Russell, Donald Haddad and Joe Paradiso.
+This work was noteworthy for incorporating multiple users interacting simultaneously with a computer and with each other.

+Davenport retired from the Massachusetts Institute of Technology in the Summer of 2008.
+From 2008 to the present, she has managed the transition of Tidmarsh Farms, a former 610 acre cranberry farm in Plymouth Massachusetts, into conservation and wetland restoration.
+In 2011, Davenport founded Living Observatory.